JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 shiny::registerInputHandler("ml5.class", process_results)
 ```

-Note that handlers can only be registered once, running the above twice will fail the second time, even if the handler function has changed.
+Note that handlers can only be registered once; running the above twice will fail the second time, even if the handler function has changed.
 This is to ensure one does not accidentally overwrite handlers brought in by other packages.
 These can be overwritten by explicitly setting `force` to `TRUE`, but it is not advised.

 <div class="rmdnote">
 <p>It is not advised to overwrite the registered handler.</p>